goatshriek/stumpless/README.md

 A logging library built with the goals of a rich and intuitive interface, standards compliance, fast performance, and a small footprint.

-Current features include:
-* RFC 5424 compliant logging to the following targets:
+Currently stumpless offers RFC 5424 compliant logging to the following targets:
  * files
+ * streams
  * character buffers
  * Linux sockets
  * the Windows Event Log

 ## Documentation
 If you're curious about how something in stumpless works, you can check the